 It may seem strange to save up money when consumers find themselves in the thick of things.
 Financial gurus such as Dave Ramsay, believes this is the fastest way to get out of the debt cycle is to save up $1,000 as fast as possible.
 Although this may not prevent all cash flow mishaps, it will make a sizeable difference to an emergency situation.
 Once this is in place, consumers have more freedom to push funds into other areas that require financial attention.

 Consumers are not always sure about the correct way to approach their debt and are often left in the dark where their rights are concerned.
-Companies such as Sky Blue Credit Repairs (https://
+Companies, such as Sky Blue Credit Repairs, recommend that consumers look beyond just the listings as there could be the possibility of lodging a dispute with the credit bureaus.
+They also make use of expert analysis and whether creditors and collectors are using proper methods to collect their debts.

 Take Stock of the Debt Every Month